Prenuptial and Postnuptial Agreements

 During a divorce action, a court will examine the prenuptial or postnuptial agreement to determine fairness and equity and if either of the parties challenges the enforcement of the agreement.
 Another consideration is whether both parties were represented by attorneys during the negotiation, drafting and execution of the agreement.
 A judge may choose not to enforce an agreement that appears to be unfair, inequitable or unconscionable and against public policy.

-New York and Connecticut Prenuptial Agreement Lawyer Heidi E. Opinsky and her seasoned team of legal professionals represent moderate to high net worth individuals who are seeking to divorce while protecting their separate property and income from distribution as part of the marital estate, or as part of spousal support awards determined by a court or sought by opposing counsel.
-Ms. Opinsky has successfully represented clients who need to have an agreement drafted, are seeking a divorce and want to enforce the prenuptial or postnuptial agreement, and those who want to challenge the agreements.
+New York and Fairfield County Prenuptial Agreement Lawyer Heidi E. Opinsky and her seasoned team of legal professionals represent moderate to high net worth individuals who are seeking to divorce while protecting their separate property and income from distribution as part of the marital estate, or as part of spousal support awards determined by a court or sought by opposing counsel.
+Fairfield County Family Attorney Heidi Opinsky has successfully represented clients who need to have an agreement drafted, are seeking a divorce and want to enforce the prenuptial or postnuptial agreement, and those who want to challenge the agreements.

-Skilled Divorce Representation Attorney Serving Connecticut And New York
+Skilled Fairfield County Prenuptial Agreement Attorney Serving Connecticut and And New York

-There are times when a prenuptial or postnuptial agreement is fair and reasonable and other times where it would be a grave injustice for a court to enforce the contract.
-Attorney Heidi E. Opinsky’s divorce representation firm, has the knowledge and experience to navigate through these sophisticated distinctions.
+There are times when prenuptial or postnuptial agreements are fair and reasonable and other times where it would be a grave injustice for a court to enforce the contract.
+At The Law Offices of Heidi E. Opinsky, our professional divorce lawyer has the knowledge and litigation experience to navigate through these sophisticated distinctions.
+Our offices are based in New York and Connecticut, and proud serve clients throughout Stamford, CT; Fairfield, CT; Greenwich, CT; Darien, CT; Wilton, CT; New Canaan, CT; Ridgefield, CT; Manhattan, NY; and all of Westchester County, NY.